Registered Massage Therapists – Registrants

 Registration Status Change: Practising to Non-practising

-If you hold Practising status and are changing to Non-practising registration, please contact College staff for the applicable form, and return it to the College by mail or email to ac.cbphcc@ofni.
-College staff will guide you through the next steps which are summarized below.
+If you hold Practising status and are changing to Non-practising registration, you must complete the fillable CCHPBC Request to Cancel registration form and return it to the College by mail or email.
+College staff will guide you through the next steps, which are summarized below.

 The requirements for conversion to Non-practising status are: